ssl-hep/ServiceX/lite/README.md

 ## TODO

-* limited scope kube config
+* add options to configure xcache, resource request, etc.
-* add options to configure number of initial pods, resource request, etc.
+* add creation of a HPA
 * if needed - an automatic patching of master's configmap and ingress routes.